 The quality, completeness, and reliability of SDS vary widely.
 Don't rely solely on SDS for information that is critical to managing laboratory hazards and safety.

-FINDING (M)SDS: The most straightforward way to locate an SDS quickly is to Google "msds" and the most-common name of the substance.
+FINDING (M)SDS: The most straightforward way to locate an SDS quickly is to search Google for "sds" with the most-common name of the substance.
 Some of the better known search sites are listed below.
 It's a good idea to consult more than one data sheet for the substance, looking out for discrepancies and gaps.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.